10 things to do in London in autumn

 Other gastronomic recommendations

-Book a menu for the Hard Rock Café in London
+- I recommend you to book a menu at the Hard Rock Café in London.

 3. Feel the autumn in the city's parks